aalvarado/aa-vim/README.md

 #aa-vim

-This is my .vimrc (or rather \_vimrc) configuration. it is very windows (tested on vista and win7) specific, but it should work fine on any other
+This is my .vimrc (or rather \_vimrc) configuration. it has some very windows (tested on xp, vista, win7) specific settings.
+Also tested on OSX
-OS by just naming the symlink .vimrc instead of \_vimrc

 #Notes

 It uses Vundler to manage plugings which I think is an improvement above Pathogen or VAM.
 You can read about it here: http://www.charlietanksley.net/philtex/sane-vim-plugin-management/